JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 💾 Installation
-Open a terminal window on your Raspberry Pi or connect via SSH (use the Terminal app on MacOS/Linux, or download [PuTTY](https://www.putty.org) on Windows) and run this command:
+* Open a terminal window on your Raspberry Pi or connect via SSH (use the Terminal app on MacOS/Linux, or download [PuTTY](https://www.putty.org) on Windows) and run this command:
 ```shell
 cd ~/ && sudo apt-get install git && git clone https://github.com/JFtechOfficial/ultimate-ambilght-setup.git
 ```
- It will download clone this repository on your computer.
-You can now run the install.sh script
+ It will download clone this repository on your device
+ * You can now run the install.sh script
 ```shell
 cd ~/ultimate-ambilight-setup/
 sudo chmod +x install.sh